-Image is of the National War Memorial in Wellington.
+Image of the National War Memorial is courtesy of Colin McLellan.

 It is adjacent to Pukeahu National War Memorial Park in Wellington which has been created as the Government’s key project to acknowledge the Centenary of the First World War.
 Pukeahu National War Memorial Park officially opened in April 2015.